-- Large # of LOW authoritative sites in the top 10 results – For the sake of argument, we will define as “authoritative” site any result with a PA (that’s right, I said PA and NOT DA) above 50.
-What we’re looking for here a large number of results with a PA below 50.
+- Large # of LOW authoritative sites in the top 10 results – For the sake of argument, we will define as an “authoritative” site any result with a PA (that’s right, I said PA and NOT DA) above 50.
+What we’re looking for here is a large number of results with a PA below 50.
 Obviously, the lower they are the better our chances to rank higher in Google’s results.

 - Why PA and NOT DA?
 Google ranks pages, not domains.
 When trying to outrank other articles, we need to focus on beating their PA.

 - Q&A pages (Quora, Reddit, Yahoo Answers, etc.)

 - Article Submission sites (Medium, Enzine, eHow, etc.)

 - Low # of SERP Features (Snippets, Also Search For, Videos, Etc.)